Korrd/challenge-blue-green/readme.md

 - TCP ports 3000 and 3001 for connecting our services
 - TCP ports 80 and 8080 on manager1

-**Those machines will require the following software installed**
+**The VM's require the following software installed**

 - Ubuntu 16.04 xenial, 64-bit on all machines
 - Docker Engine 1.12 or newer on all machines (I'm using the latest version)
-- Nginx on manager1
+- Nginx 1.10 or newer on manager1

 **Also, we need to assign fixed IP addresses to those machines.
-In this article, I will be using 192.168.2.10 for the proxy, 192.168.2.11 for the manager, 192.168.2.12 for the first worker and 192.168.2.13 for the second worker.**
+In this article, I will be using 192.168.2.11 for the manager/proxy, 192.168.2.12 for the first worker and 192.168.2.13 for the second worker.**

 ### 2. Local machine